Automate Real-Time Testing for Highway Lane Following Controller

 To perform the real-time simulation, the host model runs with simulation pacing set to

-1. For more information, see Simulation Pacing (Simulink).
+1. For more information, see Simulation Pacing Options (Simulink).

 Explore Target Model